TomBebbington/awe/README.md

 ```
 ## Making Entities

-An `Entity` is an individual object in the `Engine`.
+An `Entity` represents a single thing in the `Engine`.
 To construct this, you need to
 construct an `Archetype` by calling `Archetype.build(...)` with the components that
 make it up.